-Our Top Pick for 2016: Takagi T-KJr2-IN-NG Indoor Tankless Water Heater
+Our Top Brand for the Best Tankless Water Heaters of 2019: Takagi T-KJr2-IN-NG Indoor Tankless Water Heater

 Every home needs a water heater.
 The kind you pick however, is up to you.
 Many people are switching to tankless water heaters because of their many advantages.
 Here are some of them: